TestFX/TestFX/README.md

 </dependency>
 ```

-Have a look at [Maven Central org.openjfx](https://mvnrepository.com/search?q=org.openjfx) for an overview of available modules.
+Have a look at [Maven Central's org.openjfx](https://mvnrepository.com/search?q=org.openjfx) entry for an overview of available modules.

 ## JUnit and Spock
 Next add a dependency corresponding to the testing framework you are using in